tomassedovic/quicksilver-roguelike/README.md

 But it's not a square font.

-If we were writing a terminal game or using a library that emulates one (such as libtcod), that would be that.
-Everything would have to be the same font and you'd have to choose between a square font (good for the map, bad for text) or a non-square one (good for text, bad for the map).
+If we were writing a terminal game or using a library that emulates one (such as libtcod), everything would be the same font and you'd have to choose between a square font (good for the map, bad for text) or a non-square one (good for text, bad for the map).

 Neither is a great option, but all old-school roguelikes were that way.